fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/download/README.md

 ## Award Data Archive

 On a monthly basis, the website pre-generates a series of commonly used files based on the agency, fiscal year, and award type.
-These can be found at [Award Data Archive](https://beta.usaspending.gov/#/bulk_download/award_data_archive), or, if you prefer, you can also use the API's [List Downloads Endpoint](https://github.com/fedspendingtransparency/data-act-documentation/blob/master/usaspending/api-documentation/download/List%20Downloads.md).
+These can be found at [Award Data Archive](https://beta.usaspending.gov/#/download_center/award_data_archive), or, if you prefer, you can also use the API's [List Downloads Endpoint](https://github.com/fedspendingtransparency/data-act-documentation/blob/master/usaspending/api-documentation/download/List%20Downloads.md).

 ## Generating Download Files

-**BEFORE USING THESE ENDPOINTS, MAKE SURE YOU'VE DETERMINED WHAT YOU NEED IS NOT IN THE AWARD DATA ARCHIVE**
+**Reminder**: Before using these endpoints, check the  [Award Data Archive](https://usaspending.gov/#/download_center/award_data_archive) for pre-generated files

 There are several downloadable endpoints, all with different features/constraints.